HrMav/Health-Analytics/SCENARIOS.md

 ## Scenario 4

-Armspan and Height Leonardo da Vinci (1452–1519) drew a sketch of a man, indicating that a person’s armspan (measuring across the back with arms outstretched to make a “T”) is roughly equal to the person’s height.
+Armspan and Height: Leonardo da Vinci (1452–1519) drew a sketch of a man, indicating that a person’s armspan (measuring across the back with arms outstretched to make a “T”) is roughly equal to the person’s height.
 To test this claim, we measured eight people with the following results:

 Person 1 2 3 4